cmjensen/react-review/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+      The initial value of a variable, in an object
+      An object where we can store data within our component.
+Ths data is kept in memory and doesn't persist (it won't continue after component unMounts).

 2. Where do you set initial state?
+      Constructor
+      In the constructor of the component

-3. What method do you use to update state?
+3. What method do you use to update state? this.setState()

 ### Understand